Russian, Ukrainian tensions evident at UN after Vitaly Churkin's death

 Tributes from friends and adversaries

-Even ambassadors who were frequently at odds with Churkin still lauded the man Tuesday.
+Even ambassadors and governments who were frequently at odds with Churkin still lauded the man Tuesday.

-"We disagreed on many issues, but I always found him to be an honest and decent colleague and truly remarkable man," Rycroft said.
+"But I always found him to be an honest and decent colleague and truly remarkable man," Rycroft said.

 French Ambassador Francois Delattre's voice broke as he told reporters,"I mourn a friend, and we will miss a master of diplomacy."